nadeemramli/personal-blog/content/index.md

 ---
 #### About Me
 -----
 Hihi, Nadeem here.
-I do growth marketing, and just an avid learner.
+I do growth/product.
 I built and help businesses on side, check out [[Project Juta Juta|some project]].

 #### Setting Expectations
 --------